 Continuation of voluntary sale proceeds exemption.
-The Commission proposes repealing the declared homestead exemption and amending the automatic homestead exemption to protect proceeds of a voluntary sale for a six-month period on the same basis as other homestead proceeds are protected.
+The Commission proposes repealing the homestead declaration procedure and amending the automatic homestead exemption to protect proceeds of a voluntary sale for a six-month period.
 Dwelling proceeds would be exempt to the extent traceable in deposit accounts and cash or its equivalent, with the burden on the exemption claimant to prove the exemption.